andrewrk/libsoundio/README.md

     parameters to test a USB microphone in raw mode.
  0. Run `./backend_disconnect_recover` and read the testing instructions that it prints.
+ 0. Run `./latency` and make sure the printed beeps line up with the beeps that you hear.

 ### Building the Documentation